 Other major cities: Córdoba, Rosario, Mendoza

-Neighbouring countries: Argentina is bordered by Bolivia and Paraguay to the north, Brazil to the northeast, Uruguay and the Atlantic Ocean to the east, Chile to the west and Drake’s Passage to the south.
+Neighbouring countries: Argentina is bordered by Bolivia and Paraguay to the north, Brazil to the northeast, Uruguay and the Atlantic Ocean to the east, Chile to the west and the Drake Passage to the south.

-Main languages: The official language of Argentina is Spanish, which is also used the official language of business.
+Main languages: The official language of Argentina is Spanish.
 English is spoken widely in large cities and tourist centres.